typeworld/typeworld/documentation.md

 If you would like to see the app translated into your language, please consider contributing your translation skills.

-We have a web-interface in place to assist with the translations.
-A one-click assistant can provide an auto-translation by Google and you may choose to use it as a basis for your manual translation.
+We have a web-interface to assist with translations.
+A one-click assistant can provide an auto-translation by Google Translate and you may choose to use it as a basis for your manual translation.
 This saves a lot of work for widely spoken languages where Google Translate provides good results.

-The interface isn’t perfect, but it’s pretty good compared to editing text files.

 Please note that the app is currently not yet designed to handle right-to-left text gracefully.
 But given that full localization is built into the protocol from the beginning, the app is intended to support right-to-left text in the future.
-When the time has come to support right-to-left text, it would be great to do it with real translations rather than placeholder text.
+So translations for right-to-left languages can already be contributed now, which will make it all the easier to work on supporting right-to-left in the user interface.

+If you choose to contribute a translation, it would be great if you could also be on standby in the future, as translations need to be updated every now and then along with the app.
+The web interface allows to easily recognize changed or added translation pairs, so that future work can be kept to a minimum.
+Every now and then you would receive an email asking you to update the translations ahead of a pending app update release.

+And no worries, I can always remove you as a translator if it gets overwhelming and we can find someone else instead.

 ### Translation Process